NoelleStegner/spring-2018-mmp100--project-3--audio/README.md

 [http://mmp.bmcc.cuny.edu/noelle.stegner/spring-2018/mmp-100/project-3/](http://mmp.bmcc.cuny.edu/noelle.stegner/spring-2018/mmp-100/project-3/)

 ### Description
-A girl whos been enduring in a zombie apocalypse for sometime has lost everything except a guitar that her father gave her and also uses it as her weapon to fight off the zombies.
+A girl whos been enduring through a zombie apocalypse for sometime has lost everything except a guitar that her father gave her and also uses it as her weapon to fight off the zombies.
 So she sits on the porch of an abandoned house during a thunder storm and decides to write a song as a way to find peace during all the chaos.

 ## Rules
 * **Do not** add or remove any files to this repo.